BernCarney/Kenzan-App/content/about.md

 type: about
 date: 2017-11-01
 ---
-My name is Bern Carney, short for _Bernard Carney_.
+My name is Bern Carney, short for _Bernard_.

 How things work, and how I can make them work better, is what interests me.
 Ever since I designed my first website and put together my first computer when I was young, I have been passionate about technology.
 For the past 8 years I have been expanding that skill-set professionally.